TTVytangelofhype/StarTruckerLogger/README.md

 Welcome to My Fun Little Project for a game I enjoy.
 Just to let you know, this is not part of the work.
 I did it, and it was just a small fun project.
 You will have to manually add the job yourself until I can get it automated.
 This goes well for a VTC company on StarTrucker.
 Please read the license and do not remove any coding with the dotted lines.

+To compile the logger:
+1. Open the provided C# file in Visual Studio
+2. Build it as a Console Application (.NET 6 or later)
+3. Run to auto-log jobs from a game's status file or post to your API

+Note: Replace this README when the real EXE is compiled on your system.